The Yin & Yang of Athleisure

 Founded as one of those earnest indies with big ideas to burn, Outdoor Voices is now backed by private equity and intends to compete with athleisure leaders like Lululemon, ALO, Vuori, and even Kim Kardashian's SKIMS.

 As its aim has shifted, so has its oeuvre.
-Fans of the original Outdoor Voices have noted that the renewed brand's product has eschewed original design principles to instead tap trend and thus mass appeal.
+Fans of the original Outdoor Voices have noted that the renewed brand's product eschews original design principles to instead tap trend and thus mass appeal.

-This keeps in line with the new wave of well-funded companies that sacrifice singular voice for a nondescript tone in a bid to reach the largest possible audience.
+This keeps in line with the new wave of well-funded companies that sacrifice singular voice for a nondescript tone.
+When you're chasing the largest possible audience, individuality is an afterthought.

-If District Vision represents modern athleisure's yin, the new Outdoor Voices reflects its yang.
-This is where this ubiquitous form of dress splinters, with modern athleisure either targeting everyone or, by comparison, hardly anyone.
+If District Vision is modern athleisure's yin, the new Outdoor Voices is its yang.
+They reflect the splintering of this ubiquitous form of dress, with modern athleisure either targeting everyone or, by comparison, hardly anyone.
 Either it comes for you or it demands discovery.

 Which, hey, tale as old as time, certainly as far as menswear is concerned.
 Art versus commerce.
-But this is a new wrinkle for athleisure, which is still fairly young as an clothing "genre."
+But this is a new wrinkle for athleisure, which is still fairly young as an clothing "genre" and was born to perform, not champion personal style.

-Still, modern athleisure's Matrix-style choice is yours.
+Still, modern athleisure presents a Matrix-style choice.
 Either fall in line with clothes that exist for the sake of clothes or seek out the small maker that speaks to you.

 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.
 Want to shop the products our editors actually love?
 Visit the HS Style Guide for recs on all things fashion, footwear, and beauty.